-- Name Shows the names of ACLs matching the selected type. - Action An ACL can contain any combination of permit or deny rules. - Packet Type Indicates an ARP request, ARP response, or either type.
+- Type Selects the type of ACLs to show in the Name list. - Name Shows the names of ACLs matching the selected type. - Action An ACL can contain any combination of permit or deny rules. - Packet Type Indicates an ARP request, ARP response, or either type.
 (Range: IP, Request, Response; Default: IP) - Source/Destination IP Address Type Specifies the source or destination IPv4 address.
 Use "Any" to include all possible addresses, "Host" to specify a specific host address in the Address field, or "IP" to specify a range of addresses with the Address and Mask fields.
 (Options: Any, Host, IP; Default: Any) - Source/Destination IP Address Source or destination IP address. - Source/Destination IP Subnet Mask Subnet mask for source or destination address.
 (See the description for Subnet Mask on page 340.)

 - Source/Destination MAC Address Type Use "Any" to include all possible addresses, "Host" to indicate a specific MAC address, or "MAC" to specify an address range with the Address and Mask fields.
-(Options: Any, Host, MAC; Default: Any) - ◆ Source/Destination MAC Address Source or destination MAC address. - Source/Destination MAC Bit Mask Hexadecimal mask for source or destination MAC address. - ◆ Log Logs a packet when it matches the access control entry.
+(Options: Any, Host, MAC; Default: Any) - ♦ Source/Destination MAC Address Source or destination MAC address. - Source/Destination MAC Bit Mask Hexadecimal mask for source or destination MAC address. - ◆ Log Logs a packet when it matches the access control entry.